makuke1234/xmlite/README.md

 # Licensing

-As stated, this project follows the MIT license.
+This project is uses the MIT license.